Arlington, Massachusetts: Adjacent municipalities

 Arlington is located in eastern Massachusetts and is bordered by the cities of Medford to the northeast, Somerville to the east, Cambridge to the southeast, and the towns of Winchester to the north, Lexington to the west, and Belmont to the south.

 Transportation

-Several MBTA bus routes passes through the town.
+Several MBTA bus routes pass through the town.

+The Minuteman Bikeway also runs through the center of town, connecting residents by bike to Bedford, Lexington, the Alewife Red Line station and Boston.

+Route 2 is a limited access highway that runs along the southern border of Arlington with Belmont.